mlange-42/chrono-photo/README.md

 chrono-photo = { git = "https://github.com/mlange-42/chrono-photo.git" }
 ```

-_Warning:_ The API is still incomplete highly unstable, so be prepared for frequent changes.
+_Warning:_ The API is still incomplete and highly unstable, so be prepared for frequent changes.
 Any help to stabilize the API is highly appreciated.

 For the latest development version, see branch [`dev`](https://github.com/mlange-42/chrono-photo/tree/dev).